wp-plugins/goodreviews/readme.txt

 2. A look at the plugin in action

 == Changelog ==

+= 1.0.4 =
+* Added the ability to retrieve a title by its Goodreads ID instead of ISBN.
+* Added the ability to display an author's Goodreads photo beside the author's name.

 = 1.0.3 =
 * Fixed a DIV closing element that was creating problems with the reviews frame.
 Thanks, Conq and Baden!